snowch/biginsight-examples/examples/README.md

 - Create a folder using cURL [[WebHdfsCurl](./WebHdfsCurl/)]
 - Upload a file using cURL [[WebHdfsCurl](./WebHdfsCurl/)]

-NOTE: The cURL examples require a Unix like environment (e.g. cygwin on Windows) with curl installed.
+NOTE: The cURL examples require a Unix like environment (e.g. cygwin on Windows) with bash and curl installed.

 *********************************************************************